 We paid a six-digit license fee to Columbia as consideration for entering into the License Agreement.
 We are obligated to use Commercially Reasonable Efforts, as defined in the License Agreement, to develop and commercialize the Product, and to achieve specified developmental milestones.
-The first 50% of the license fee was paid by June 30, 2019, while the remaining 50% license fee, was paid during the second quarter of 2020.
-Both installments of the license fee were previously recorded to research and development expenses.

-We agreed to pay Columbia single-digit royalties on net sales of (i) Products sold by us or a sublicensee and (ii) any other products that involve material or technical information related to the Product and transferred to us pursuant to the License Agreement ("Other Products") sold by us or a sublicensee.
+We paid Columbia single-digit royalties on net sales of (i) Products sold by us or a sublicensee and (ii) any other products that involve material or technical information related to the Product and transferred to us pursuant to the License Agreement ("Other Products") sold by us or a sublicensee.
 Royalties on each particular Product are payable on a country-by-country and Product-by-Product basis until the latest of (i) the date of expiration of the last valid claim in the last to expire of the issued patents covered by the License Agreement, (ii) a specified period of time after the first commercial sale of a Product in the country in question, or (iii) expiration of any market exclusivity period granted by a regulatory agency.
 Royalties on each particular Other Product in such country or (ii) expiration of any market exclusivity period of time after the first commercial sale of such particular Other Product in such country or (ii) expiration of any market exclusivity period granted by a regulatory agency.
-Royalties of such particular Other Product in such country or (ii) expiration of any market exclusivity period granted by a regulatory agency.
+Royalties on each particular Other Product in such country or (ii) expiration of any market exclusivity period granted by a regulatory agency.
 Royalties payable on net sales of the Product and Other Products may be reduced by 50% of the royalties payable by us to any third party for intellectual property rights which are necessary for the practice of the rights licensed to us under the License Agreement, provided that the royalty payable on a Product or Other Product may not be reduced by more than 50%.

 We are also obligated to make contingent milestone payments to Columbia totaling \$3 million on a Product-by-Product basis upon the achievement of certain development, approval and sales milestones related to a Product.
 In addition, we shall pay Columbia 5% of consideration, other than royalty payments and certain other categories of consideration, payable to us by a sublicensee.
-As of March 31, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+As of June 30, 2022, no milestone payments have been accrued or paid in relation to this agreement.